t-minini/devon-rex-pp1-ci/README.md

 ### **Gallery Section**

-The "Gallery" section, a visual celebration of the unique charm and personality of Devon Rex cats.
-Immerse yourself in a curated collection of photographs capturing the playful antics, expressive faces, and graceful movements of these enchanting feline companions.
-From adorable kittenhood to majestic adulthood, each image offers a glimpse into the captivating world of Devon Rex cats, showcasing their distinctive curly coats, large ears, and expressive eyes.
+The "Gallery" section is a visual celebration of the unique charm and personality of Devon Rex cats.
+A curated collection of photographs capturing the playful antics, expressive faces, and graceful movements of these enchanting feline companions.
+Each image is enhanced with a hover effect, allowing you to interactively explore the captivating world of Devon Rex cats.
+From adorable kittenhood to majestic adulthood, every picture offers a glimpse into the captivating world of Devon Rex cats, showcasing their distinctive curly coats, large ears, and expressive eyes.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="./assets/images/gallery-section-desktop.webp" alt="gallery section screenshot for desktop"/>|<img src="./assets/images/gallery-section-mobile.webp" alt="gallery section screenshot for mobile"/>|